ichortower/PositionalAudio/docs/author-guide.md

 The asset is a `string->object` dictionary.
 The `string` keys are item IDs, and should be [unique string IDs](https://stardewvalleywiki.com/Modding:Common_data_field_types#Unique_string_ID), like most 1.6-era data items.
-The model (object) has the following fields:
+The object has the following format:

+### Data Format

 <table>